lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 - SSL/TLS

       Secure Sockets Layer/Transport Layer Security.
 SSL has a vulnerability that was not patched.
 TLS is strictly better.
+      Both are encryption protocols used to encrypt data-in-transit.
+Both provide certificate based authentication.

 - HTTPS